-Prediabetes means not yet diabetic.
-In this condition your blood sugar levels are higher than normal but not high enough for your doctor to diagnose as diabetes.
+Prediabetes is a condition in which your blood sugar levels are higher than normal but not high enough for your doctor to diagnose as diabetes.

 As such prediabetes generally has no specific signs or symptoms and few blood tests can confirm whether your blood sugar levels are normal, prediabetic or diabetic.